somnambulist-tech/domain/docs/entity-behaviours.md

     Adds `activate()`/`deactivate()` methods to an entity controlling if it is active or not.
 The entity should implement activate/deactivate methods so that Events can be raised.

+    Note: there is no trait as activate/deactivate are domain operations.

  1. Identifiable

     Adds an `id()` method that returns the primary identifier (int, string, object)

+    Note: there is no trait as "id" may be a surrogate, it is up to the implementor to decide which value to return for this method.

  1. IdentifiableWithTimestamps